5 reasons NOT to start a Membership (… and what to do instead)

 On the other hand a membership can be a great source of 121 clients.
 It’s the people who already love what you do and are getting massive value at a lower price point that are more likely to step up to make a higher investment to work with you more closely.
 For example last time I opened for places for private clients 80% of the applications (and 100% from those who enrolled) came from people inside my membership – and they were already 95% decided before we even spoke!

 So there is also an argument for starting a small membership, in the conscious knowledge that you are starting small but using it strategically as a way of nurturing people ready for your next level – and a lot of people choose to do it that way.
 Then in time as the membership grows you might choose to give up the 121 work completely to focus on it full time.

 If having read all this you still feel drawn to a membership model then then here some next steps for you:

-My membership mentor Stu McLaren is starting a free online workshop series on from Thursday 23rd April where he’ll map out the exact blueprint for transforming your existing knowledge and passion into recurring revenue.
+My membership mentor Stu McLaren is starting a free online workshop series from Thursday 22nd April where he’ll map out the exact blueprint for transforming your existing knowledge and passion into recurring revenue.

 In the 3 part workshop he will:

 - Walk you through how to quickly evaluate whether your market would be a good fit for a membership – after all there’s no point heading off and doing all that work if it’s not going to work for you.